Lessors

 • Choose any broker to process renewals or changes to their insurance policies

-Currently in B.C., lessees typically arrange and pay for the vehicle licence and insurance for their leased vehicles; however, lessors must provide written authorization to allow these lessees to conduct these transactions on their behalf.
+Prior to the changes in B.C., lessees would typically arrange and pay for the vehicle licence and insurance for their leased vehicles; however, lessors would need to provide written authorization to allow these lessees to conduct these transactions on their behalf.

-Among other challenges, the current system prevents lessees from using ICBC’s online insurance services and can limit their choice of insurance brokers.
+Among other challenges, before the changes, lessees could not renew their insurance online and were limited in their choice of insurance brokers.

-Once the amendments come into effect, lessees will be able to purchase, change and renew the vehicle licence and insurance for their leased vehicles, through brokers or our online insurance services.
+With the amendments in effect, lessees are able to purchase, change, renew and even cancel the vehicle licence and insurance for their leased vehicles.

 Lessees, rather than lessors, will be the vehicle licence holders and the insurance policyholders, reducing administrative burdens for both parties.
 Lessors will still be an insured under the policy and will still be protected in the same way they are today.
 Lessors will also continue to be the registered owner of the leased vehicles, and vehicles cannot be sold or transferred, except by their lessors.